Victory

 (Iraq) to continue prosecuting the war on the Persians.
 The top-bill grudge match:

 Alexander vs. Darius at Gaugamela.
-Alexander's army is again outnumbered
+Alexander's army is outnumbered 2-1 overall

-2-1 (or worse, according to various historical sources).
-Darius has spent the
+(or worse, according to some historical sources) and 5-1 in cavalry.
+Darius has

-year Alexander was in Egypt getting ready.
-He has massed a large force
+spent the year Alexander was in Egypt getting ready.
+He has massed a large

-of scythed chariots to penetrate Alexander's phalanxes, and he has a vast,
+force of scythed chariots to penetrate Alexander's phalanxes, and he has a

 Interesting tidbit: there is an eclipse twelve days before the battle.
 Alexander’s